pythonarcade/arcade/doc/programming_guide/sound.rst

 This is a very important distinction:

-* An :py:class:`arcade.Sound` represents a source of audio data
+* An :py:class:`arcade.Sound` is a source of audio data in memory
-* Arcade uses pyglet's :py:class:`~pyglet.media.player.Player` to
-  represent a specific playback of audio data
+* Starting a playback of audio data returns a new pyglet :py:class:`~pyglet.media.player.Player` which controls that specific playback

-Imagine you have two non-player characters in a game which both play the same :py:class:`~arcade.Sound` when moving.
-Since they are separate characters in the world, they have separate playbacks of that sound.
+Imagine you have two non-player characters (NPCs) in a game which both play the same selection of :py:class:`~arcade.Sound` data.
+Since they are separate characters in the world, their playbacks of the data must be independent.
+To do this, each NPC will keep the pyglet :py:class:`~pyglet.media.player.Player` returned when they start playing a sound.

-This means each stores its own :py:class:`~pyglet.media.player.Player` object to allow controlling its specific playback of the movement sound.
-For example, one character may get close enough to the user's character to talk, attack, or perform some other action.
-When a character stops moving, you would use that character's specific pyglet :py:class:`~pyglet.media.player.Player` to stop the corresponding playback of the movement sound.
+For example, an NPC may get close enough to the user's character to talk, attack, or perform some other action which requires playing a different sound.
+You would handle this as follows:

-This is crucial for games which hide parts of the world from view.
-Enemies without a way for users to detect their presence is the most common version of the unknown danger mentioned in :ref:`sound-why-important`.
+#.
+Use the approaching NPC's pyglet :py:class:`~pyglet.media.player.Player`
+   to stop its current playback
+#.
+If the NPC starts playing a different sound, store the returned
+   pyglet :py:class:`~pyglet.media.player.Player`

+This is especially important when a dangerous NPC or other hazard can be invisible.
+Making invisible hazards play sounds is one of the easiest and most popular ways of making their gameplay feel balanced, fair, and fun.

 See the following to learn more:

+#. :ref:`sound-why-important`
 #. :ref:`Platformer Tutorial - Part 7 - Collision Detection <platformer_part_seven_playing_sounds>`
 #. :ref:`sound_demo`